What legal issues (if any) cannot be covered by usual legal due diligence?

 - Legal status of construction on the property where construction or part thereof lacks requisite permissions - professional advice from Architects and Surveyors is required on these issues.

 - Information on pending or likely Government actions to the extent not disclosed by the transferor or whether any proceedings which may result in liability for payment of income tax or any other tax, interest or penalty have been initiated against the transferor.

 - Whether the property is notified for or reserved for compulsory acquisition by the Government.

 - Whether the property is attached for recovery of any amount.

-There are certain legal issues that potentially may only be identified through a physical inspection of the property in sale such as environmental issues, issues with access and services, and unknown occupants.
-Also issues of technical compliance with the planning laws.
+There are certain legal issues that potentially may only be identified through a physical inspection of the property in sale such as environmental issues, issues with access and services, and unknown occupants as well as issues of technical compliance with the planning laws.
 Best practice is for the buyer to arrange for a professional survey and valuation of the property in sale to be carried out.